bruceravel/demeter/documentation/Athena/other/prefs.rst

-Configuring Athena to work for you
+Configuring ATHENA to work for you
 ----------------------------------

 :demeter:`athena` allows you to set an enormous number of preferences.
 Many dozens